hbowie/SoftDevBigIdeas-23/content/Acknowledge Uncertainty.md

 * Crisis -- In crisis mode, something unexpected has happened, and there is no opportunity for analysis or experimentation -- immediate action is necessary.
 For example, your new system has been deployed for a week, and then suddenly crashes, for no obvious reason.
 In a situation like this, clearly someone needs to take charge and begin taking action without the luxury of waiting for much analysis or experimentation.

-From a <a href="https://en.wikipedia.org/wiki/Knowledge_management" target="ref">Knowledge Management</a> perspective, it is useful to think about gradually moving particular situations down this scale, towards greater degrees of certainty.
+From a [Knowledge Management](https://en.wikipedia.org/wiki/Knowledge_management) perspective, it is useful to think about gradually moving particular situations down this scale, towards greater degrees of certainty.
 Once past an immediate crisis, then experimentation may be used, and once the results of experiments are known, then expert knowledge may be built, and once all possibilities have been categorized, then procedures may be written, or perhaps even automated, to deal with similar situations in the future.

 On software development projects, it is critically important for everyone, but especially leaders, to acknowledge a legitimate spectrum of uncertainty, and to be able to draw from a palette of differing approaches to deal with these varying situations.